Binsk/u3d-development/README.md

 Upset 3D lays down the groundwork for small-scale 3D games while leaving the door open for easy expansion that may be necessary for your project.
 This suite provides a PBR rendering system with glTF model importing and skeletal animation as well as a basic 3D collision detection system with spatial partitioning.

-**Note: Multithreaded libraries are not yet implemented but they are coming.**
+**Note: Multithreaded libraries are not yet implemented but they are coming soon™.**
 <details>
 <summary>C++ MT Implementations</summary>
 GameMaker does not support user-defined threading, compute shaders, nor shader storage buffers at this time.
 As such, a number of important systems will be slow and limited; two of which being collision detection and skeletal animation.
 Some limitations are worked around through custom C++ libraries but note that these libraries are only supported and compiled for the explicitly supported platforms below.
 Should GameMaker start including some of these necessary features, the systems will be moved over to GameMaker-native calls.